Faulk nets winner in OT, Blues beat Kings 2-1 - WHIZ News

 Alex Iafallo scored, Calvin Petersen made 17 saves and the Kings wrapped up their home schedule with four straight losses.

+“Offensively, I thought for a team that really has to work hard to score, I thought we got cute,” Kings coach Todd McLellan said.
+“We wanted to make plays when we should have been shooting the puck and it probably cost us the game.”

-After two periods of tepid hockey, the Blues and Kings finally started to generate offense in the third.
+After two periods of tepid hockey, which Berube said had no emotion, the Blues and Kings finally started to generate offense in the third.

 Bozak went five-hole with a backhand to give St. Louis the lead 1:25 into the third.